OwenCochell/cursepy/docs/source/basic/collection.rst

 We will go over all the types of information you can get.

 .. note::
-    You can read all about CurseInstances [HERE].
+    You can read the :ref:`CurseInstance Tutorial <curse_inst>` for an in-depth look at these objects.
     For now, just know that CurseInstances
     are classes that represent CurseForge information.